Iloilo: Natural attractions

-The province also boasts a variety of natural attractions including Bucari, situated in the highlands of Leon, is known as the "Summer Capital of Iloilo" due to its cool climate and highland attractions.
-Bulabog Putian National Park, a protected rainforest area within San Enrique and Dingle, features diverse flora and fauna, and over 30 caves, making it a popular eco-tourism destination in the province.
-Mount Napulak in Igbaras, one of the highest mountains in Iloilo, is the most popular mountain for hikers in the province.
-The Islas de Gigantes, known for island-hopping adventures, is an island group off the shores of Carles renowned for its white sand beaches, clear waters, lagoons, and rock formations.
-Cabugao Gamay is the most popular island in the archipelago, features two white sand beaches that forms like a sandbar connecting two islets.
-Sicogon Island, another island in Carles south of the Islas de Gigantes, is a resort island developed by Ayala Land, Inc.
+The province also features a range of natural attractions that contribute to its tourism sector.
+Bucari, located in the highlands of Leon, is often referred to as the "Summer Capital of Iloilo" due to its cooler climate and mountainous landscape.
+Bulabog Putian National Park, a protected rainforest area spanning the municipalities of San Enrique and Dingle, is known for its diverse flora and fauna and more than 30 limestone caves.

+Mount Napulak in Igbaras, one of the highest peaks in Iloilo, is a popular destination for hiking and mountaineering.
+Off the northern coast of the province lies the Islas de Gigantes, an island group in the municipality of Carles known for island-hopping, white sand beaches, lagoons, clear waters, and distinctive rock formations.
+Cabugao Gamay, the most popular island in the group, is noted for its sandbar-like formation connecting two islets.
+Sicogon Island, also located in Carles and south of the Islas de Gigantes, is a resort island undergoing tourism development, including projects led by Ayala Land, Inc.